The Illinois River Bluffs

 Many plants and animals demand highly specific habitats.
 Schreber's aster, a perennial member of the sunflower family, colonizes north-facing slopes of ravines.
 A common plant in the eastern U.S., this aster is found in Illinois only in and around the Illinois River Bluffs, and its survival in the state is considered threatened.
 The queen snake is found only in medium-sized creeks with rocky substrates—habitat that is rare in Illinois now that sediments have buried so many creek bottoms.

 While rare species are not numerous, the region boasts a number of natural communities that are rare or absent in the rest of the state.
-The Illinois River Bluffs contains more than half of the state's surviving good-quality glacial drift hill prairie and 47% of the seeps.
+The Illinois River Bluffs contains more than half of the state's surviving good-quality glacial drift hill prairie and 47 percent of the seeps.
 Spring Bay Fen on the east bank of Upper Peoria Lake in Woodford County—five acres on which grow red-osier dogwood and pussy willow, along with the state-endangered showy lady's orchid and the state-threatened Queen-of-the-prairie—constitutes all the tall shrub fen in Illinois.

 A survey in the 1970s by the Illinois Natural Areas Inventory (INAI) found 29 top-quality remnants of nine presettlement natural community types within the Illinois River Bluffs, most of them along the Illinois River or its tributaries, especially Senachwine Creek.
 (Eleven of the basin's INAI sites have been designated Illinois Nature Preserves.)
-In all, natural areas amount to nearly 2,500 acres, or 0.4% of the region's total area—quite high for central Illinois.
+In all, natural areas amount to nearly 2,500 acres, or 0.4 percent of the region's total area—quite high for central Illinois.

 • Of the nearly 349,000 acres of prairie thought to have been present in 1840, about 19 acres survive in high-quality condition.
 That consists of glacial drift hill prairie on unplow-able slopes such as those in the Wier Hill Prairie Nature Preserve overlooking Sandy Creek in Marshall County or in the Forest Park South Nature Preserve in Peoria Heights.